thephpleague/url/4.0/uri/data.md

 ## Properties

-The data URI class exposes the following methods:
+In addition to all the methods and properties exposes by all URI objects, The data URI class exposes the following specific methods:

 - `getMimeType`: This method returns the Data URI current mimetype;
 - `getParameters`: This method returns the parameters associated with the mediatype;